-- Passport - Check the validity of your passport and make sure it is valid for the entire duration of your studies in Australia.
+- Passport - check your passport and make sure it is valid for the entire duration of your studies in Australia.

-- Mandatory medical examination - You must be examined by one of the Department’s approved panel physicians or clinics.
+- Mandatory medical examination – as part of your visa conditions You must be examined by one of the Department’s approved panel physicians or clinics.
 See how to contact a panel physician by finding the immigration office nearest to you.

-- Accommodation - Choose to live on or off-campus while you study with CDU.
-Whether you are moving interstate or to Australia from a different country, you'll find your home away from home.
-Accommodation options can be found online.
+- Accommodation - choose to live on or off-campus while you study with CDU.
+Whether you are moving interstate or to Australia from a different country, you’ll find your home away from home.
+Accommodation options can be found online here.

-- Customs and quarantine – Check the regulations and pack items that you need to declare separately.
-Link to Australian Customs and Quarantine
+- Customs and quarantine – Check the Australian Customs and Quarantine website HERE for more information about Australian regulations and pack items that you need to declare separately on arrival.

 - Currency - Please ensure you arrive in Australia with enough AUD currency to get you through your first few days (we recommend AU$500).
 There are plenty of banks and currency converters if you need to convert any currency into Australian dollars when you get here.

 - Paperwork - You will need to have all your paperwork organised including your visa grant notice, letter of offer from CDU and ELICOS institute (if applicable), Letter of scholarship award (if applicable) and Confirmation of Enrolment (CoE).
 These can be in electronic copy or paperwork.

 - Packing for your move - start to organise what you will be bringing, download the checklist online here.